Iceland 5-Day Road Trip

 It was awesome to wake up to blue skies and to see the sun, low over the southern skies.
 We drove through farmland and even encountered a small herd of sheep on the road.

-Di suggested we make a detour on a gravel road, which was an awesome idea, as it led us straight to our first non-planned stop at the Urriðafoss Falls near Highway 1.
+Di suggested we make a detour on a gravel road, which was an awesome idea.
+It led us straight to our first unplanned stop, the Urriðafoss Falls, near Highway 1.

 Early morning at Urriðafoss Falls in Iceland